permissionlessweb/bs-nfts/packages/bs721/README.md

 ### Receiver

-The counter-part to `SendNft` is `ReceiveNft`, which must be implemented by any contract that wishes to manage BS721 tokens.
+The counterpart to `SendNft` is `ReceiveNft`, which must be implemented by any contract that wishes to manage BS721 tokens.
 This is generally *not* implemented by any BS721 contract.

 `ReceiveNft{sender, token_id, msg}` - This is designed to handle `SendNft` messages.
-The address of the contract is stored in `env.sender` so it cannot be faked.
+The address of the contract is stored in the `env.sender` so it cannot be faked.
 The contract should ensure the sender matches the token contract it expects to handle, and not allow arbitrary addresses.